On-ground calibrations of the GRID-02 gamma-ray detector: The calibration setup

 \subsection{Calibration of the detector gain}

 Calibration of the temperature/bias dependence of the detector gain is conducted in a constant temperature chamber.
 The experimental setup is shown in Fig.~\ref{fig:setup_tempbias}.
 An $^{241}{\rm Am}$ source is mounted above the detector axis.
 Measurements are performed at different temperatures and SiPM bias voltages.
-The temperature ranges from 0~$^{\circ}{\rm C}$ to 30~$^{\circ}{\rm C}$ and the SiPM bias voltage ranges from 27.0~V to 29.0~V. The data are acquired for each detector unit.
+The measuerd temperature of the SiPM ranges from 0~$^{\circ}{\rm C}$ to 30~$^{\circ}{\rm C}$ and the SiPM bias voltage ranges from 27.0~V to 29.0~V. The data are acquired for each detector unit.
 The detector gain as a function of the temperature and bias is obtained.
+Note that all the temperature values to be mentioned in the following sections refer to the measured temperature by the on-board temperature sensors, which are close to each SiPM units.
+Since the gain correction for the subsequent in-orbit data is also performed using the measured SiPM temperature and bias voltage values, the calibration result for the detector gain can be directly used for future data correction.